 If funds are still unavailable and the PAD account is at The Bank of Nova Scotia, the Bank will repeat the procedure outlined in the section "Insufficient Funds" at every subsequent payment date.

 If the PAD account is at another Financial Institution, it will repeat the procedure outlined in this section "Insufficient Funds" for 3 consecutive payment periods before it is cancelled.

 The Bank of Nova Scotia is not responsible to notify you if the pre-authorized payment was reversed due to insufficient funds or changes in the PAD account status.
 You are responsible for any charges that arise from this situation, and to ensure that the required payment is made through an alternative method.

 If at any time your account becomes overlimit or past due - because of insufficient funds or any other reason - you also authorize the Bank to withdraw the minimum payment plus the past due amount or overlimit amount, whichever is greater, on the next payment date.

 Authority to Debit Account

-You warrant that all persons whose signatures are required to sign on the debit account have accepted this authorization.
+You warrant that all persons whose signatures are required to sign on the debit account (the PAD account) have accepted this authorization.

-References to “you” in this PAD Agreement means the primary borrower on the credit account (Credit Card or Scotialine) with us and the accountholder on the debit account from which debits are authorized under this PAD Agreement.
+References to “you” in this PAD agreement means the primary borrower on the credit account (Credit Card or Scotia Line of Credit) with us and the accountholder on the debit account (the PAD account) from which debits are authorized under this PAD agreement.